 Should You Shave in the Morning or at Night?
 How to Choose the Best Time for a Better Shave

-Shaving is part of the daily routine for many men, but one question comes up again and again: is it better to shave in the morning or at night?
-If you often deal with irritation, you may also want to read how to shave without irritating sensitive skin.
+Shaving is part of the daily routine for many men—but if you often deal with irritation, redness, or stubble by midday, the timing of your shave may be the real problem.
+If you have sensitive skin, you may also want to read how to shave without irritating sensitive skin.

-In this article, we will look at the pros and cons of each option and help you decide which shaving routine fits your skin, schedule, and lifestyle.
+In this article, we’ll break down the pros and cons of each option and help you choose the best shaving routine for your lifestyle.

 Benefits of Shaving in the Morning